lab900/angular-library-ui/README.md

 ## Hotfixing older versions
 If you need to fix a bug in an older minor or major versions, you can create a branch from the tag of that version.
 Create a patch version of the fix and release it.
+Don't forget to apply the fix to the `main` branch as well (if needed).

 ## Releasing a new version